Combinatorial metaplexes and centrality indices for identifying higher-order interactions: Introduction

 This motivates the introduction of the combinatorial metaplex.
-In this framework, each vertex is endowed with an intrinsic structure representing the internal organisation of the corresponding unit.
-A concentration is defined on this structure as a scalar quantity capturing its intrinsic capacity.
-These vertex-level concentrations constitute the only fundamental numerical quantities in the model.
+In this framework, each vertex is endowed with a combinatorial structure representing the internal structure of the corresponding unit.
+A concentration is assigned to each vertex as a scalar quantity representing an intrinsic quantitative property of the unit.
+These vertex concentrations constitute the fundamental numerical quantities in the model.